impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 load test_helper
 ```

-This `load` function comes from [this line of code](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L32){:target="_blank" rel="noopener"} in `bats`.
-Examining this function's internals is beyond the scope of this guide, and is left as an exercise for the reader.
-It suffices to say that the `load` function does what it says on the tin- it loads a given file so that its contents are available to the test suite we're looking at.
-Here we're loading a helper file called `test_helper`, which lives [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash){:target="_blank" rel="noopener"}.
+This `load` function is defined in [this block of code](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L32){:target="_blank" rel="noopener"} in the `bats` repo.

+Examining this function's internals is beyond the scope of this guide (although it would make a great exercise for the reader).
+For now, let's just say that the `load` function does what it says on the tin- it loads a given file so that its contents are available to the test suite we're looking at.

-Loading `test_helper` does lots of things for us that help our tests run as expected, such as:
+In this line of code, we're loading a helper file called `test_helper`, which lives [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash){:target="_blank" rel="noopener"}.
+Loading `test_helper` does lots of things for us that help our tests run, such as:

-- [updating the value of `PATH`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L22){:target="_blank" rel="noopener"} to include the `rbenv` commands that we want to test,
+- [updating the value of `PATH`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L22){:target="_blank" rel="noopener"} to include the `rbenv` commands that we want to test.
-- `export`ing the [environment variables](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L18){:target="_blank" rel="noopener"} that we'll need, such as `RBENV_ROOT`, `RBENV_HOOK_PATH`, `HOME`, and `RBENV_TEST_DIR`.
+- `export`ing the [environment variables](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L18){:target="_blank" rel="noopener"} that we'll need for those commands to run, such as `RBENV_ROOT`, `RBENV_HOOK_PATH`, `HOME`, and `RBENV_TEST_DIR`.
-- [giving us access to helper functions](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L45){:target="_blank" rel="noopener"} that let us run those commands and assert that the results succeeded or failed.
+- giving us access to helper functions that let us run those commands and assert that the results succeeded or failed.
 For example:
-  - [`teardown`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L33){:target="_blank" rel="noopener"}- deletes the temporary directory that we create to isolate the effects of running our tests.
+  - [`teardown`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L33){:target="_blank" rel="noopener"}- cleans up the effects of our tests.
   - [`flunk`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L37){:target="_blank" rel="noopener"}- causes the test to exit with a non-zero exit code (i.e. the test fails), along with printing an error message.
-  - [`assert_success`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L45){:target="_blank" rel="noopener"}- causes the test to fail if the exit code from the last command was non-zero, or if the output of the command under test does not match the expected output.
+  - [`assert_success`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L45){:target="_blank" rel="noopener"}- checks that the last command completed successfully, and (optionally) that the expected output of the command matched the actual output.
   - [`assert_failure`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L53){:target="_blank" rel="noopener"}- the opposite of `assert_success`.
-Causes the test to fail if the exit code from the last command was zero, or if the output of the command under test does not match the expected output.
-  - [`assert_equal`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L61){:target="_blank" rel="noopener"}- causes the test to fail if the 1st argument to the function doesn't match the 2nd one.
+Checks that the last command did **not** complete successfully.
+This is useful in testing what happens when a command is used improperly.
+  - [`assert_equal`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L61){:target="_blank" rel="noopener"}- checks that two values match.
-  - [`assert_output`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L69){:target="_blank" rel="noopener"}- causes the test to fail if the 1st argument passed to the function does not match the output of the most-recently-run command.
+  - [`assert_output`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L69){:target="_blank" rel="noopener"}- checks that the output of the most-recently-run command matches our expectations.
-  - [`assert_line`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L77){:target="_blank" rel="noopener"}- takes a string as input, and causes the test to fail if the string was not included in the output of the most-recently-run command.
+  - [`assert_line`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L77){:target="_blank" rel="noopener"}- checks that a given line of expected output was contained somewhere in the actual output.
 You can optionally pass a specific line number at which you expect the output to contain your string.
+  - [`refute_line`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L89){:target="_blank" rel="noopener"}- There are two ways to use this function:
+    - You pass it a string, to check that string **is not** present in the most recent output.
+Ex.- `refute_line "I hope this line is not present in the output"`
-  - [`refute_line`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L89){:target="_blank" rel="noopener"}- Causes the test to fail if the specified string **is** present in the most-recently-run command's output.
-Will also fail if you pass an integer as the argument, and the # of lines in the most-recent output exceeds that number.
+    - You pass an integer, to check that the number of lines in the output was **less than** that number.
+Ex.- `refute_line 5`.
-  - [`assert`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L105){:target="_blank" rel="noopener"}- Causes the test to fail if the first argument passed is falsy.
-For example, if you pass a `[ ... ]` condition which evaluates to false, such as `assert [ -n "" ]`.
+  - [`assert`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L105){:target="_blank" rel="noopener"}- Checks that the condition you pass is truthy.
+For example, `assert [ 5 -lt 6 ]`.
-  - [`path_without`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L113){:target="_blank" rel="noopener"}- as per the comments above the function: "Output(s) a modified PATH that ensures that the given executable is not present, but in which system utils necessary for rbenv operation are still available."
-This is only useful to test a few very specific situations, so we won't worry about this for now.
+  - [`path_without`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L113){:target="_blank" rel="noopener"}- This is only useful to test a few very specific situations, so we won't worry about this for now.
   - [`create_hook`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash#L134){:target="_blank" rel="noopener"}- creates a fake hook that RBENV will subsequently register.
 This is only useful to test a few very specific situations, so we won't worry about this for now.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>